 K2 refuses to comment on his beef korma but the red he chooses to accompany it is a little flat and old.

-We dine with a very young Queen Elizabeth benevolently overseeing the proceedings from the wall and a soundtrack that reminds me of Priscilla Queen of the Dessert.
+We dine with a very young Queen Elizabeth benevolently overseeing the proceedings from the wall and a soundtrack that reminds me of Priscilla Queen of the Desert.

 As Gloria Gaynor promises, I will survive, but more surprisingly, I’m totally enjoying this very real, down-to-earth, no pretensions, dining experience.